PrzeChoj/gips/README.md

 This `S_projected` matrix can now be interpreted as a more stable covariance matrix estimator.

-We can also interpret the data suggesting there is, for example, the same covariance of “number of deaths after Aspirin” with “number of people treated with \*” no matter if the “\*” represents the placebo or Aspirin.
+We can also interpret the output as suggesting, that there is no change in covariance for treatment with Aspirin.

 ### Example 2 - modeling